Rate your commitment

 As you add to your team, hire people with the skill set to remove lower level activities off of your plate.
 This way you primarily focus on the activities which you do best.

-Here’s what you may notice when someone is not fully committed to their accounting practice:
+Here’s what you may notice when someone is not fully committed to their accounting firm:

 - Ego.
 Concerns about others opinion or approval.